Gonzo-CSUMB/Portfolio/README.md

 ## Contact

-Feel free to reach out to me via email at john.doe@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/john-doe).
+Feel free to reach out to me via email at joshuaigonz@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/joshua-gonzales-b8433b209/).

 ## Resume/CV

-You can find my detailed resume [here](https://john-doe.github.io/resume).
+You can find my detailed resume [here](https://github.com/Gonzo-CSUMB/Portfolio/blob/main/JoshuaGonzalesResume08-06.pdf).

-## License

-This portfolio is licensed under the MIT License.
-You can find the license details [here](LICENSE).